T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Method

-where $\mathbf{PE}(\cdot)$ represents the absolute positional encoding function used in~\cite{nCarion_2020_DETR}.
-SRCA follows conventional cross-attention and is defined as follows

-where $\mathbf{MCA}(\cdot, \cdot, \cdot)$ indicates the Multi-head Cross-Attention, and $\mathbf{LN}(\cdot)$ stands for Layer Normalization.
-While the core concept is similar to cross-attention, this implementation provides a more efficient solution when working with sparse pillars.
+where $\mathbf{MCA}(\mathcal{Q}, \mathcal{K}, \mathcal{V})$ indicates a classical Multi-head Cross-Attention, $\mathbf{PE}(\cdot)$ represents the absolute positional encoding function used in~\cite{nCarion_2020_DETR}, and $\mathbf{LN}(\cdot)$ stands for Layer Normalization.
+Note that, if a window is empty in the previous frame, the tokens of this window in the current frame will remain unchanged, \ie $ \widetilde{\mathcal{F}}^{t_2} = \mathcal{F}^{t_2} $.
+While the core concept of WCA is identical to cross-attention, this windowed implementation significantly scales down the computational complexity especially when working with sparse pillars.

-\paragraph{Repeated Operations with Region Shift.} The joint regional grouping and SRCA are performed once more after the regions are shifted.
-We follow the implementation of SST~\cite{lFan_2022_SST} to achieve region shift.
-Formally, suppose that the window size is $(l_x, l_y, l_z)$, then the original windows are moved by $(l_x/2, l_y/2, l_z/2)$.
-Meanwhile, the tokens are re-grouped by the joint regional grouping, as illustrated in ``Shifted Window Partition'' of Fig.~\ref{fig:WCA}.
-Note that, while performing the SRCA \#2, the tokens $\widetilde{\mathcal{F}}^{t_2}$ of the current frame are updated by SRCA \#1 while the tokens $\mathcal{F}^{t_1}$ remain unchanged.
+\boldparagraph{$\triangleright$ Repeated operations with window shift.} Given the middle tokens, the window partition is shifted by half of the window size.
+Next, the tokens are re-grouped by the joint token grouping, as illustrated in ``Shifted Window Partition'' of Fig.~\ref{fig:WCA}.
+After that, the SRCA is performed once more.
+Note that, while performing the SRCA \#2, the tokens $\widetilde{\mathcal{F}}^{t_2}$ of $\mathcal{P}^{t_2}$ are updated by SRCA \#1 while the tokens $\mathcal{F}^{t_1}$ remain unchanged because a cross-attention operation does not update key $\mathcal{K}$ and value $\mathcal{V}$.
+With this window shift and SRCA \#2, a token interacts with more tokens.
+For instance, the yellow token in the first window partition only attaches itself in the previous frame via SRCA \#1 but interacts with more tokens in SRCA \#2.